NIHAAL084/ultimate-ai-assistant/README.md

 5. **Register with ZORA**:
    - On ZORA's homepage, click "Register New User"
    - Enter a username (letters, numbers, hyphens only)
-   - Upload your Google OAuth JSON file (enables both Calendar and Gmail)
+   - Upload your Google OAuth JSON file (this will automatically authenticate and generate tokens for both Calendar and Gmail)
    - Enter your Todoist API token
    - Click "Register"